scanse/sweep-arduino/README.md

 ```c++
 bool startScanning()
 ```
-Signals the sweep device to start scanning.
+Blocks until the sweep device is ready, then signals the device to start scanning.
 Initiates an indefinite stream of individual sensor readings until `stopScanning()` is called.
 During an active data stream, any attempt to communicate with the device other than `stopScanning()` will fail.

+To avoid blocking, you can use the `getMotorReady()` command to query the current state of the device , and do work in the meantime if it isn't ready.

 ```c++
 bool stopScanning()
 ```

 Signals the sweep device to stop scanning.
+Will block for ~500ms to flush leftover data stream from the buffer and validate a second response from the sensor.

 ```c++
 bool getReading(ScanPacket &reading)